learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 # Import matplotlib and plot histogram for height data
 import matplotlib.pyplot as plt
 %matplotlib inline
-# ^^This is a 'magic command' built in to jupyter notebooks.
+# ^^This is a 'magic command' built into jupyter notebooks.
 We use it so that the visualization displays
 # in the notebook directly, instead of in a separate window.
 ```